Morocco

 Bread is a huge part of the Moroccan food-scape.
 It's baked freshly every day outdoor in little mini ovens on the premises.
 Think more pitta style bread than loaf type bread.
 There are gluten-free alternatives available.

-Breakfast: eggs, yoghurt, lots of bread (!), butter, jam, a special local peanut butter (with honey) and Moroccan mint tea.
+Breakfast: eggs, yoghurt, lots of bread (!), butter, jam, a special local peanut butter with honey (amlou) and Moroccan mint tea.

 Dinner: three courses!
 Normally soup for starter, then there are meat, vegetarian and vegan options.
 There may be grilled meat, meat or vegetable tagine, meat or vegetable pasta dishes, meat or vegetable couscous, other traditional and freshly cooked Moroccan dinners and always a dessert.